kdave/btrfsmaintenance/README.md

 ### Cron ###

-Cron takes care of periodic execution of the scripts, but they can be run any time directly from `/usr/share/btrfs/maintenance/`, respecting the configured values in `/etc/sysconfig/btrfsmaintenance`.
+Cron takes care of periodic execution of the scripts, but they can be run any time directly from `/usr/share/btrfsmaintenance/`, respecting the configured values in `/etc/sysconfig/btrfsmaintenance`.

-The changes to configuration file need to be refleced in the `/etc/cron` directories where the scripts are linked for the given period.
+The changes to configuration file need to be reflected in the `/etc/cron` directories where the scripts are linked for the given period.

 If the period is changed, the cron symlinks have to be refreshed: